noeleo/raft/README.md

   1. Test Single Leader Election: We create a cluster of 5 servers.
 We then wait for 5 seconds and check to see that a single leader is elected.
   2. Test Leader Failure: If we kill the leader, then another one should be elected.
   3. Test Killing Maximum Number of Servers: Start a cluster of 5 servers, then immediately kill 2 of them.
 A leader should still be elected.
+  4. Test Leader Election Tie: Have 2 nodes vote for each other.
+Make sure that there is only one leader.
+  5. Test Term Increments with Election: Record the term after election #1.
+Kill the leader so another election starts and check to see if the new term is greater than the old term.

 References